Rowan Street is now open to all traffic.Minor works on the shared user bridge are ongoing; it is due to open from Monday 18 May 2026.

 The ESVF intends to fund a range of emergency services, including VICSES, Triple Zero Victoria, the State Control Centre, Forest Fire Management Victoria and Emergency Recovery Victoria, as well as the Country Fire Authority (CFA) and Fire Rescue Victoria (FRV).

 All property owners, unless they are eligible for an exemption via a rebate.
-See “Which volunteers are eligible for a rebate?” below.
+See “What Rebates and Concessions are available?” for more information.

 As a property owner, Councils also pay ESVF.